-- 2.1 This report sets out the outcome of a feasibility study on the future of Custom House and Committee is asked to agree the preferred development option for Custom House as a mixed-use community and creative hub allowing the accessible display of heritage artefacts relating to the history of Leith. - 2.2 This option will create an open and welcoming building for the community whilst generating sufficient commercial income to ensure that the building has a sustainable future.
+- 2.1 This report summarises the results of a feasibility study (Appendix 1) on the future of Custom House and the preferred development option proposed by Scottish Historic Buildings Trust (SHBT) for it to become a mixed-use Community, Creative and Heritage Hub enabling the accessible display of heritage artefacts relating to the history of Leith. - 2.2 This option will create an open and welcoming building for the community whilst generating sufficient commercial income to ensure that it has a sustainable future.
 It respects the historic fabric of this important, category A-listed property.